 Just aquick note : A proper deep muffin/cupcake tin must be used for this recipe.
 A bun/fairy cake tin is too shallow, not only will it be too small for your buns, but you’ll also end up with butter dripping all over your oven.
 I also place a baking sheet, a little larger than my cupcake tin, on the rack below, just in case any butter bubbles up and drips over – soo much easier to clean than the whole oven!!

-Firstly, for the topping of the buns mix the softened butter and sugar until well combined.
+Firstly, for the topping of the buns mix the softened butter, sugar and salt until well combined.

 Using a teaspoon (not a teaspoon measure) scoop 1/2 a teaspoon of the butter/sugar mixture and place into the bottom of the muffin tin, repeating 11 more times.